Trump-McConnell 2020? Senate leader glues self to president

 “They need each other,” says Scott Jennings, a longtime adviser to McConnell.

-The new McConnell strategy shows just how far Trump has transformed the GOP, turning a bankers-and-cuff-links conservative into a “Fake News!” shouting senator.
+The new McConnell strategy shows just how far Trump has transformed the GOP, turning a banker’s-collar-and-cufflinks conservative into a “Fake News!” shouting senator.

 Theirs was not an easy alliance in Trump’s first year, and they went a long stretch without talking to each other.
 But two years on, McConnell has proven a loyal implementer of the president’s initiatives, and Trump no longer assails the senator on Twitter.